-It is staffed by merchant sailors and is the civilian branch of the Naval service.
+It is staffed by merchant sailors and is the civilian branch of the naval service.

-- Six tankers, including four Military Afloat Reach & Sustainability (MARS) tankers, provide supplies and fuel for military ships.
+- Six tankers, including four Military Afloat Reach and Sustainability (MARS) tankers, provide supplies and fuel for military ships.
 These MARS vessels offer a vital refuelling capability.

-- Three Fleet Solid Support Ships are able to carry and store food, ammunition and explosives - keeping military operations well-stocked, anywhere and everywhere.
+- Three Fleet Solid Support Ships are able to carry and store food, ammunition and explosives, keeping military operations well stocked, anywhere and everywhere.

 - Three vessels within the Landing Ship Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions – an important role in providing humanitarian aid.